Springbok (greyhounds): History

 In 2017 the race switched to Central Park Stadium in Sittingbourne following the closure of Wimbledon Stadium.
 The relocation of the competition to Central Park continued a family legacy for the Cearns family who had been connected with the race when it was first held in 1937.
+In 2023, the race was held at Brighton & Hove Greyhound Stadium while track renovation was taking place at Central Park but Central Park did not continue hurdle racing when the new track was completed.